xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

        If you see a message like that, you need to at least activate a free license, or purchase and activate a paid license.
 Once you do so, the problem will be resolved, and next time you attempt an update/upgrade, the **Continue** button will be available.
        {% endnote %}

-   6. Clicking the **Continue** button launches the downloading of all the necessary update/upgrade packs for the core and modules.
+   6. Clicking the **Continue** button launches the downloading of all the necessary update/upgrade packs for the core and addons.
         ![5_downl.png]({{site.baseurl}}/attachments/ref_9raTXZPN/5_downl.png)

         The downloaded updates/upgrades archives will be unpacked: